plumvillage/newsletter/README.md

 ## Bugs & ToDos
  - Images that are rotated with EXIF are not processed correctly, see https://stackoverflow.com/questions/48716266/sharp-image-library-rotates-image-when-resizing
+ - Image processing is not parallel.
+Makes the first serve very slow.
+ - After first starting the server, the result is buggy (propably due to some race condition during image processing).
+We always need to reload after the first serve is ready.
- - � in render output, seems randomly appearing bởi -> b���i
+ - for Vietnamese: � in render output, seems randomly appearing bởi -> b���i
         giờ đây đã -> giờ ��ây đã
         vấn tại -> vấn t���i
-        mảnh đất nhỏ -> mảnh đ���t nhỏ ăn mừng là -> ăn m��g là keeps being in the same position until eleventy is restarted appears in paragraphs after an image (e.g. first bottom placed image)
+        mảnh đất nhỏ -> mảnh đ���t nhỏ ăn mừng là -> ăn m��g là
+    Keeps being in the same position until eleventy is restarted.
+    Appears in paragraphs after an image (e.g. first bottom placed image - hiccup with image processing?!)
+ - Sometimes paragraphs (and images) do not break correctly to the next page.
+See BugTextFragment.webp.
+The fragment ends up in the top right corner (or outside) of the page.
+ - Orphans and Widows (css) do not work.
+ - H2 are left as the last column element, even though page-break-after: avoid; is set
+ - năm 2022